Slow builds were killing our docs

 Slow builds make docs worse

 When a build takes 30 minutes, nobody verifies small changes.
 You fix a typo, push it, and hope for the best.
-You don’t wait half an hour to check if the formatting looks right.
+You’re not going to wait half an hour to check whether the formatting looks right.

-Writers stop iterating.
+So writers stop iterating.
 They batch changes into big updates instead of making frequent small improvements.
-Reviews slow down because nobody wants to trigger another 30-minute cycle just to see a preview.
+Reviews drag because nobody wants to trigger another long cycle just to see a preview.

-The result: fewer updates, more errors that slip through, and a team that treats docs as something to avoid touching.
+The result: fewer updates go out, more errors slip through, and the team starts treating the docs as something to avoid touching.

 Why this build was slow

-The project used Sphinx.
-The build produced both HTML and PDF outputs.
-Every build generated everything from scratch: the full HTML site and the complete PDF manual.
+The project used Sphinx, and every build generated everything from scratch: the full HTML site and a complete PDF manual.

 The PDF was the bottleneck.
 Sphinx uses LaTeX to produce PDFs, and LaTeX is slow.
-One monolithic PDF meant one monolithic build.
-Change a paragraph in the authentication guide and the system rebuilds a 400-page PDF from scratch.
+One monolithic PDF meant one monolithic build, so changing a single paragraph in the authentication guide rebuilt a 1,400-page PDF from scratch.

-On top of that, the HTML and PDF builds ran sequentially.
-One waited for the other.
-So even if the HTML build was fast, the PDF blocked the whole pipeline.
+It got worse: the HTML and PDF builds ran one after the other.
+Even when the HTML build was fast, it sat waiting for the PDF to finish before the pipeline completed.

 What we changed